chaijs/chai-fs/README.md

 ### file().and.empty

-Assert if the path exists, is a file and has zero size.
+Assert the path exists, is a file and has zero size.

 * Chains after `file()`
 * Uses `fs.statSync().size === 0`.